-You are cordially invited to attend ProPhase Labs, Inc.'s Annual Meeting of Stockholders (the "Annual Meeting") on Wednesday, May 23, 2018, at 4:00 p.m.
-Eastern Time, at the offices of Reed Smith LLP, 599 Lexington Avenue, 22 nd Floor, New York, NY 10022.
-The meeting will start promptly at 4:00 p.m.
+The ProPhase Labs, Inc. Annual Meeting of Stockholders (the "Annual Meeting") will be held on Thursday, May 19, 2022, at 4:00 p.m.
+Eastern Time, at the company's corporate headquarters located at 711 Stewart Avenue, Suite 200, Garden City, New York 11530.
+The meeting will start promptly at 4:00 p.m., Eastern Time

+Stockholders are invited to attend the Annual Meeting.
 Whether or not you plan to attend the Annual Meeting in person, your vote is important.
-Please complete, date, sign and return the enclosed proxy or voting instruction form.
-A return envelope (which is postage prepaid if mailed in the United States) has been provided for your convenience.
+Please vote your shares by proxy in advance of the Annual Meeting as instructed in the enclosed proxy or voting instruction form.
 Even if you have voted by proxy, you may still vote in person if you attend the Annual Meeting.
 Please note, however, that if your shares are held of record by a bank, broker or similar institution and you wish to vote at the Annual Meeting, you must obtain a proxy issued in your name from that record holder.

-Details of the business to be conducted at the Annual Meeting are included in the attached Notice of 2018 Annual Meeting of Stockholders and Proxy Statement.
+Details of the business to be conducted at the Annual Meeting are included in the attached Notice of 2022 Annual Meeting of Stockholders and Proxy Statement.